chenyulue/ISLP/Ch04/Ch04-Classification_Notes.md

 The two-class logistic regression  models have multiple-class extensions, but in practice they tend not to be used all that often.
 One of the reason is that ***discriminant analysis*** is popular for multiple-class classification.

 # 4.4 Linear Discriminant Analysis

+Compared to the logistic regression, which is used to model directly the conditional distribution of the response $Y$ given the predictor(s) $X$, we use the linear discriminant analysis to model the distribution of the predictors $X$ separately in each of the response classes (i.e. given $Y$), and then use Bayes' theorem to flip these around into estimates for $Pr(Y=k|X = x)$.

+## 4.4.1 Using Bayes' Theorem for Classification